 Additionally, both in the summer and winter, some cabin cleaning and laundry will need to be done when necessary.

 English, Finnish, a little French, Spanish, German and Swedish

 In spring, summer and autumn the accommodation for our volunteers is in our rustic lumberjack's log cabin (picture below), which is equipped with normal modern conveniences and located next door to our own house.
 In winter the accommodation is in another house of ours over the road.

 In the cabin there are 3 pairs of bunk beds; one in a separate bedroom, another in an alcove off the living room, and the third in the living room area.
 There is also a small kitchen area, tables, sofa, fireplace and TV, WiFi and a washroom with wc, shower and washing machine.
 The cabin is electrically heated and has running hot and cold water.
 The house has the same facilities but with separate private bedrooms for each volunteer.
 The sauna is by the lake.
 All our accommodation is non-smoking.
 Usually we have 1-4 volunteers depending on how busy the season is and we allocate placements so that they are either all male, all female, or for a couple.

-Recuperating or injured huskies sometimes live with you in the cabin or house.
+Recuperating or injured huskies sometimes live with you in the cabin or house, and huskies can "stay over" during the summer too when it suits.
 Unfortunately we cannot accommodate your own pets because of this.